dimitri-nicolo/calico/v2.4/reference/cnx/rbac-elasticsearch.md

 ---
-title: Configuring Calico Enterprise RBAC for Elasticsearch
+title: Configuring Tigera Secure EE RBAC for Elasticsearch
 ---

 The {{site.prodname}} allows administrators the ability to manage access to Elasticsearch indices from the UI.